TanBeat282/MusicHub/README.md

 - **Java:** Core programming language for developing the application.
 - **Firebase:** Backend service for authentication and database management.
+-
+## Thank you

+- Thanks to [ZingMp3API](https://github.com/whoant/ZingMp3API) for the idea to get data from ZingMp3.
+This repo is my inspiration to create this app

 ## Screenshots